 Indicative cost for work: £23,000

 Ceiling track hoists are used to help someone who needs regular hoisting to move from bed to chair/wheelchair.
-One important benefit is that they can be used by a single carer depending on the risk assessment and take up no floor space.
-This can mean a reduction in a care package.
+One important benefit is that they can be used by a single carer (depending on a risk assessment) and don’t take up floor space.
+This can mean a reduction in a care package, for example.

 Mr J had fallen over going out into the garden.
 An Occupational Therapy assessment recommended a half step large enough for his walking frame and grab rails to be installed at the back door to make the area safer and reduce the risk of further falls.

 Mrs S was having difficulty accessing her ground floor toilet.
 She fell over behind the toilet door, was unable to get up and had to be rescued by the ambulance service.

 An Occupational Therapy assessment recommended rehanging the door to open outwards, installing grab rails by the toilet and a referral to SCH Wellbeing Service for a pendant alarm system.